Baseball season teeters, while states resist mask rules

 Republican governors in Tennessee, Mississippi, Missouri and South Carolina have all resisted calls to close bars and gyms or issue statewide mask requirements, though local officials have imposed some of their own restrictions.

 In Mississippi, nine of the state’s biggest hospitals had no open intensive care beds as of Monday, and officials are considering opening pop-up facilities to provide more space.
-More than 24 percent of coronavirus tests have come back positive in Mississippi over the past week, the highest rate in the nation and triple the national average
+More than 24% of coronavirus tests have come back positive in Mississippi over the past week, the highest rate in the nation and triple the national average.

 Mississippi Republican Gov. Tate Reeves has gone so far as to argue that because mask-wearing has become political, a statewide mandate could actually discourage people from covering their faces.
 Instead, he is requiring masks only in the most seriously stricken counties.